christopherowers/supratidal_forests/README.md

 #### Elevation model

-The elevation model comprises the first components of the potential supratidal and coastal floodplain extent model.
-It is based on the premise that SCF forests occur in upper intertidal and supritidal areas.
+The elevation model comprises the first components of the potential supratidal extent model.
+It is based on the premise that __*SCF Forests*__ occur in upper intertidal and supratidal areas.
 Greatest confidence placed to elevations up to High Astronomical Tide (HAT).
 Decreasing confidence to areas above HAT which are subject to Storm Surges (SS).
 Further decreasing confidence assigned to the upper limit of 10 m AHD.

 Elevation model workflow will therefore use a scaling factor based on HAT, SS and maximum elevation threshold (10 m AHD).
 Pixels located within the HAT elevations are assigned the greatest confidence level of 1.
 Pixels located within the HAT + SS elevations are assigned confidence levels of 0.5 to 0.99.
 Pixels located higher than the latter and lower than 10 m AHD are assigned the lowest confidense level (0 - 0.49).

 HAT is based on the work of P. Branson from CSIRO (LINK).
-Four hypotetical latitudinal gradients were created based on the literature to account for SS maximums, given that no collated data exists for the continent.
+Four hypotetical latitudinal gradients were created based on the literature to account for SS maximums, given that no collated data exists for the whole continent.
 A SS of 0.5 m was assigned to the latitudinal areas equivalent to NSW or further south.
 The state of QLD was splitted in three equally distributed latitudinal areas.
 The southern-most was assigned a SS of 1.5 m, the northern-most was assigned a SS of 3.5 m and the middle latitudinal area was assigned a SS of 2.5 m.

 &nbsp;